- Ibuprofen is a type of anti-inflammatory pain-relief medicine.

 - dark vomit that looks like coffee grounds

-For pain or inflammation-related swelling, ask your doctor or pharmacist for an alternative if ibuprofen is not suitable for you.
+For pain or inflammation-related swelling, ask your doctor or pharmacist for another option if ibuprofen is not suitable for you.
 Your health professional may suggest you try:

 - another medicine from the NSAID family